waveform80/blinkenxmas/docs/tutorial.rst

 I have the Power!
 =================

 The power supply requires some consideration.
-The neopixels have a maximum output power of 0.24W per LED (at 5V).
+Neopixels typically have a maximum output power of 0.24W per LED (at 5V).
 All told I've got 150 LEDs, so that's a total potential output of 150 × 0.24W = 36W, plus whatever's required for the Pico but frankly that'll be so minimal by comparison it's not worth worrying about!

 At 5V that's 36W ÷ 5V = 7.2A which is *way* beyond the maximum output of the
 typical micro-USB power supply used with Picos; these often top out at 1A or 2A.

-We need something quite a bit bigger, and preferably with a decent amount of overhead (it's rarely a good idea to run power supplies near their limits).
+We need something quite a bit bigger, and preferably with a decent amount of overhead [#overhead]_.
 I'll be using an `5V 100W supply`_ which gives me 64W of head-room, but I'd guesstimate that anything 50W+ should be sufficient.

 .. image:: images/psu.*
     :align: center